 By: Dan Rosenbaum

 Haight-Ashbury is famous for its tie-dyed, drug-infused, flower-power roots.
-In the '60s - particularly in the 1967 "Summer of Love" - the neighborhood became a haven for hippies and influential psychadelic rock performers.
-Though it still maintains a slighty gritty, Bohemian ambiance, it is now an eclectic mix of high-end boutiques; vintage clothing, book and record shops; hip restaurants and cafes; and beautifully restored Victorian homes.
+In the '60s - particularly in the 1967 "Summer of Love" - the neighborhood became a haven for hippies and influential psychedelic rock performers.
+Though it still maintains a slightly gritty, Bohemian ambiance, it is now an eclectic mix of high-end boutiques; vintage clothing, book and record shops; hip restaurants and cafes; and beautifully restored Victorian homes.